 UK: Clarks Chief Does Not Rule Out Flotation

+Clarks, the UK's biggest shoe retailer, on Wednesday said it would not come to market for at least another two years, the Financial Times reported.
 Roger Peddar, chairman and a member of the Clark family that has owned the business for 175 years, said a flotation was "not off the agenda".
 However, he said it was unlikely that the company would consider coming to market before 2003.

 Help test our new apparel sourcing tool.